 Outside areas and boundaries

 Repair category 2

-Notes Re-pointing and repair works are required to stone and masonry boundary walls.
-Timber fence sections require reinstatement.
+Notes Repair and upkeep works are required to the external staircase.

 Ceilings

 Repair category 1

 Notes The textured finishes may contain asbestos based material.
 See information on Asbestos in the Limitations of Inspection section above.
-Plaster cracking noted in areas.